What is Dysfunctional Uterine Bleeding (DUB)?

 Growths inside the uterus, such as fibroids, can also result in DUB.
 In addition, severe weight loss or gain, infections, or the use of hormonal birth control may provoke DUB.

-Unusual bleeding can also be an early warning sign of certain cancers, such as ovarian or vaginal.
+Unusual bleeding can also be an early warning sign of certain cancers, such as ovarian cancer or vaginal.

 DUB can manifest in unpredictable ways.
 Bleeding could be frequent or random.
 Similarly, the bleeding may be excessive or light.